Visual Basic & Visual Studio

 40 IF N = 8 THEN GOTO 60

 50 GOTO 20

 It did have the advantage of being very clear.
 Most people without any programming experience can figure out what it does.
 Over time, BASIC became something of a joke in the computer world.
 But even during that time, things were changing.
-For one thing, BASIC because Basic.
+For one thing, BASIC became Basic.
 Gone were the line numbers, in were real functions.
 And Basic compilers showed up on the scene — things like Borland's Turbo Basic.
-But this was the tailing end of the technology trend.
+But this was the tail end of the technology trend.
 With the rise of compiled languages like Pascal and C, BASIC became relegated to hobbyists — and just the beginners at that.

 Visual Basic changed all that.
 It came out in 1991.
 It seems that Microsoft had originally thought of it as a hobbyist language — even if a far more cool one than those that had come before.
-At first it was used as something of a semi-professional tool by people in small businesses who needed specialized software.
+At first, it was used as something of a semi-professional tool by people in small businesses who needed specialized software.
 By 1996, Microsoft released VBScript, which allowed people to automate things like Office applications — a great improvement over traditional macro languages.
 And then things really changed.

 Visual Basic .NET